 '''

-void AbortDDX()
+void AbortDDX(enum ExitCode error)

-void ddxGiveUp()
+void ddxGiveUp(enum ExitCode error)

 '''

 Some hardware may require special work to be done before the server exits so that it is not left in an intermediate state.
 As explained in the OS layer, FatalError() will call AbortDDX() just before terminating the server.
 In addition, ddxGiveUp() will be called just before terminating the server on a "clean" death.
 What AbortDDX() and ddxGiveUP do is left unspecified, only that stubs must exist in the ddx layer.
 It is up to local implementors as to what they should accomplish before termination.